-

 Water – are companies required to report on water usage?

-In the case of water provided to commercial establishments or to households by state or municipal water providers, there are no specific requirements to report water volumes, although fees are paid on the basis of water consumption and this may be deemed as an indirect way of reporting water usage.
+In the case of water provided to commercial establishments or to households by state or municipal water utilities, there are no specific requirements to report water volumes, although fees are paid on the basis of water consumption and this may be deemed as an indirect way of reporting water usage.

 -